 How promptly Auckland Airport is able to release an announcement will depend on the particular circumstances and nature of the Material Information.
-If the Board considers that it is unable to release information without unreasonable delay, it may consider requesting a trading halt.
+If the Chief Executive Officer or the Board considers that it is unable to release information without unreasonable delay, it may consider requesting a trading halt.
+However, trading halts shall not be used simply as a tactic to delay the release of information.